Overview of Hierarchical Clustering Analysis

 2. Robust clustering using link’s

-Link is defined as the number of common neighbours between two objects.
+Link is defined as the number of common neighbors between two objects.
 ROCK algorithm is a type of clustering algorithm which uses this concept of link with the categorical dataset.
-As we know that the distance measured clustering algorithms does not provide high-quality clusters for the categorical dataset, but in the case of ROCK, it considers the neighbourhoods of the data points as well, i.e. if two data points have the same neighbourhood, then they are most likely to belong in the same cluster.
+As we know that the distance measured clustering algorithms does not provide high-quality clusters for the categorical dataset, but in the case of ROCK, it considers the neighborhoods of the data points as well, i.e. if two data points have the same neighbourhood, then they are most likely to belong in the same cluster.
 The algorithm will construct a sparse graph in the first step taking into account the similarity matrix with the concept of neighbourhood and similarity threshold.
-The second step, it uses the agglomerative hierarchical clustering technique on the sparse graph.
+The second step uses the agglomerative hierarchical clustering technique on the sparse graph.

 This type of hierarchical clustering algorithm uses the concept of dynamic modelling.
 Wondering why it is called dynamic?
-It’s called dynamic because it can automatically adapt to the internal cluster characteristics by evaluating the cluster similarity, i.e. how well connected the data points within a cluster and at the proximity of clusters.
+It’s called dynamic because it can automatically adapt to the internal cluster characteristics by evaluating the cluster similarity, i.e. how well connected the data points are within a cluster and at the proximity of clusters.
 One of the drawbacks of chameleon is that the processing cost is too high (O(n2) for n objects is the worst-case time complexity).

 Image source – Google